SEAMLESSLY MATCH YOUR NATURAL TOOTH COLOR IN ONE VISIT

 At home, you can follow simple oral hygiene practices.
 These include brushing with a fluoride toothpaste and flossing each day.

-With proper care, composite fillings can last for many years.
-They will continue to look and function like your natural teeth.
+With good home care and regular visits, your composite fillings can stay strong and look great for many years.
+They will continue to appear and function like your natural teeth.

 Ready To Restore Your Smile?